Mahdich75/ComputerVision/README.md

 # ComputerVision
 ## Projection & Transformation
-1) using homography matrix to project an image to the forward view and on a video wall
+1) Using homography matrix to project an image to the forward view and on a video wall
-2) using essential matrix for views transformation.
+2) Using essential matrix for views transformation.

 ## KeyPoint Extraction & Matching
 1) Harris corner detector implementation